Emilio Nava: 2023: First Masters win

-2024–2025: Three Challenger titles, Masters third round, Top 100
+2024–2026: Masters third rounds, top 75

 Nava qualified for the 2024 Dallas Open defeating compatriot Aidan Mayo and Marco Trungelliti in the qualifying competition, before losing to Michael Mmoh in the first round of the main draw.
 In doubles, at the same tournament, he reached the semifinals with Ben Shelton.
 He received a wildcard for the 2024 Delray Beach Open.

 He also qualified for the 2024 Los Cabos Open defeating wildcard Nicolás Mejía and again alternate player Aidan Mayo.
 He scored his third ATP win and second outside the Majors, over wildcard Diego Schwartzman.

 At the 2024 BNP Paribas Open in Indian Wells, in the first qualifying round, he saved seven match points to defeat compatriot Steve Johnson in what was the last singles match of Johnson’s career.
 He lost to another compatriot Denis Kudla in the next round.
 At the next Masters, the 2024 Miami Open, he reached the main draw, after qualifying with wins over Quentin Halys and Yoshihito Nishioka, for a fourth consecutive year.
 As a result he reached the top 125 in the rankings on 1 April 2024.

 In 2025, he won three Challenger titles in a row, at the 2025 Paraguay Open in Ascuncion, his fourth in Concepción, Chile and his fifth in Sarasota and returned to the top 150 on 15 April 2025.
 Nava and Borna Ćorić were the only players thus far with three Challenger trophies in 2025.
 He was just the second American to win three clay-court Challenger trophies in the same season after his good friend Tristan Boyer who accomplished the feat in 2024.
 Nava reached a fourth consecutive final in Tallahassee but lost to Chris Rodesch.